aloima/tellydb/docs/COMMANDS.md

 # Commands
-This document provides a detailed description of all the available commands in TellyDB, an in-memory key-value database.
+This document provides a detailed description of all the available commands.
 Each command's syntax, arguments, and examples are included for clarity.

 ---